 - Someone who hasn't talked to you in a while might wish to check up on you, just to "touch base".

 - In a brainstorming session, you might "bat around" an idea.

 - In trying to convince someone to buy something, you make a sales "pitch".

-- If a coworker finds himself unable to perform a task (such as, say, giving a presentation) at the last minute, you may well be called upon to "pinch-hit" for him.
+- If a coworker proves unable to perform a task (such as, say, giving a presentation) at the last minute, you may well be called upon to "pinch-hit" for them.

 - A rough estimate is a "ballpark figure".

 - If two things are so different they can't be compared to one another, they're "not even in the same ballpark."

 - For a similar comparison, you can say that the two incomparable things are "not even in the same league;" similarly, to suggest that something is far superior to other, theoretically similar things or is otherwise unique, it's "in a league of its own."
 This can be extended; if a small subgroup within a wider group are mostly vying among themselves to be the best or are doing something uniquely, they're "playing in a higher league" or "a different league" or "another league."
 (This usage could have come from other sports with "leagues" of course, but historically it came from baseball, with the reference being to the split between the Majors and the Minors and among the gradations of Minors; it also comes from baseball sportswriters who were prone to saying that the top few teams in the AL or NL were "playing in a higher league" when their baseball was so much better than the rest.)